Kaya Broughton , Centre Manager

 Danielle Purcell, Teacher Paua Room

-Hi, I’m Danielle and I’m an early childhood teacher at Learning Adventures Levin.
-I have worked here for nearly two years, starting as a reliever.
-Now I’m a Kaiako in the Paua Room and enjoy working with parents to learn the cues and routines of our littlest people in the centre.
-I live at Waitarere Beach with my partner and 18 month old son.
+Hi, I’m Danielle and I’m a kaiako at Learning Adventures Levin.
+I have worked here for over three years as a casual reliever.
+I enjoy working with parents to learn the cues and routines of our littlest people in the centre.
+I love seeing children thriving once they’ve settled and feel a strong sense of belonging.
+I live out Waitarere Beach, with my son Zavier.

 Maia Kuiti, Reliever

 Kia ora my name is Maia.
-I’m fresh out of Ōtaki College and have just started as the new relieving teacher at Learning Adventures Levin.
+I’m fresh out of Ōtaki College and have been at the centre since school and I am now a relieving teacher at Learning Adventures Levin.
+I am passionate about upholding bicultural practice and support the team to grow their confidence learning more about Te Ao Maori.
 I look forward to enjoying my time here.
 Ngā mihi.